Sacramento International Airport: Recent developments

 On July 6, 2013, the airport was one of ten airports that hosted flights diverted from San Francisco International Airport after Asiana Airlines Flight 214 crashed short of the runway.

 On December 17, 2013, Aeroméxico began seasonal service to Del Bajío International Airport.

 On November 18, 2014, United Airlines announced it would suspend service to Washington D.C. from January 6, 2015, to April 6, 2015, citing seasonal demand.
 On May 4, 2015 Delta Air Lines started service to Seattle–Tacoma with the flights operated by SkyWest Airlines.
 On December 3, 2014, United Express ended service to Arcata/Eureka and Crescent City.
 On February 9, 2015, SeaPort Airlines began service to Visalia.
 On June 18, 2015, JetBlue Airways started seasonal service to Boston.
 On April 8, 2015, Southwest Airlines started service to Dallas–Love.
 They also announced (later in the year) service to Boise beginning January 6, 2016.
 On March 26, 2015, Aeroméxico started service to Mexico City.
 In the month of May, American Airlines added a fifth flight to Dallas Fort-Worth.

 On April 23, 2015, the airport announced that it had posted twelve consecutive months of improved passenger traffic that started in April 2014, and 8.9 million passengers were served in 2014.
 Passenger growth continued in 2015 and 2016, with 9.6 million passengers served in 2015 and 10.1 million in 2016.
 In 2017, the airport surpassed its 2007 high of 10.7 million passengers, with 10.9 million passengers.
 Amongst the 35 largest metropolitan regions in the country, Sacramento has the fewest international flights.

 In 2016, American Airlines announced that it would begin flying between Sacramento and Chicago O'Hare beginning in June with twice daily flights for the summer season and a single nonstop the rest of the year.

 In 2017, Southwest added nonstop service to Long Beach and Spokane, Air Canada resumed its nonstop service to Vancouver, and United added nonstop service to Newark.

 In 2018, Southwest added nonstop service to Austin, New Orleans, Orlando, San Jose del Cabo, and St. Louis.

 By 2019, Southwest added much-awaited service to Honolulu and Kahului, exemplifying the evolution and growth of Sacramento International Airport as well as its burgeoning route network offerings, especially in the 2010s.

-On June 1, 2023, Air Canada expanded its service at SMF by adding nonstop service to Toronto year-round.

 On June 15, 2023, the Sacramento County Department of Airports announced funding had been secured for the construction of a new air traffic control tower to replace the original tower that had been in place since the airport opened in 1967.
 The new tower will be constructed at a site located on the north side of the Airport.
 It will stand 192-feet in height and the current cost estimate is between $60 million and $80 million.
 Construction is expected to finish by 2026.